adequatica/adequatica.github.io/_posts/2022-06-05-pragmatic-tools-for-manual-api-testing.md

 ### Postman

 Today [Postman](https://www.postman.com/) is the most popular tool for API testing.
 Starting from a browser extension, it has become an extremely powerful desktop application for all platforms: Windows, Mac OS, and Linux.
-There is no reason to talk about its features here because all of them are repeatedly covered in many articles, [videos](https://www.youtube.com/postman), talks, and even [courses](https://medium.com/javarevisited/7-best-courses-to-learn-postman-tool-for-web-service-and-api-testing-f225c138fa5a).
+There is no reason to talk about its features here because all of them have been repeatedly covered in numerous articles, videos, and even [courses](https://medium.com/javarevisited/7-best-courses-to-learn-postman-tool-for-web-service-and-api-testing-f225c138fa5a).

 Despite the ongoing promotion of its cloud platform, the app continues to provide for free its main and perfectly working function — issue HTTP requests to an HTTP API.